MaxraySavage/Hugo-Blog/content/posts/PEMDAS-from-scratch.md

   return nextOperatorIndex;
 }
 ```

+The way we jump forward by two's for right associative operators may seem weird but we need to remember that, because of how we will handle parentheses later, this function will never actually be used on an expression with parentheses.

 ### Fleshing out the Loop
 So we know we can find the next operand.
 We can build a while loop to keep performing operations until all operations in the current tier are performed like so